-- They cannot promise a pupil complete confidentiality instead they must explain that they may need to pass information to other professionals to help keep the pupil or other pupils safe. - Where there are concerns about a pupil's welfare relevant agencies need to be involved at an early stage.
-If a member of staff or a volunteer has concerns about a pupil's welfare, or if a pupil discloses that s/he is suffering abuse or reveals information that gives grounds for concern, the member of staff must speak to their Designated Lead with a view to passing on the information.
-All staff should ensure that they are familiar with the list in paragraph 20 which outlines who may need early help.
+- They cannot promise a child complete confidentiality instead they must explain that they may need to pass information to other professionals to help keep the child or other child's safe. - Where there are concerns about a child's welfare relevant agencies need to be involved at an early stage.
+If a member of staff or a volunteer has concerns about a child's welfare, or if a child discloses that s/he is suffering abuse or reveals information that gives grounds for concern, the member of staff must speak to their Designated Lead with a view to passing on the information.
+All staff should ensure that they are familiar with the list in paragraph 18 (KCSIE 2024) which outlines who may need early help.